Trovemaster/TROVE/docs/source/theory.rst

 The :math:`J=0` contraction greatly speeds up the calculation of :math:`J>0` matrix elements.
 Matrix elements of the dipole moment surface can also be calculated using a similar approach.

-Another feature of this approach is the possibility to use experimental band centres in equation \ref{eq.vib_orth} instead of calculated vibrational energies.
+Another feature of this approach is the possibility to use experimental band centres in equation :eq.vib_orth: instead of calculated vibrational energies.
 This is denoted the `empirical basis set correction' since effectively the vibrational basis set is improved (there is no correction to the rotational structure using this method).
 This is a useful and pragmatic approach when many experimental energies are available, especially if the band of interest has a Q-branch.
 Even after